Bonerz

 This should explain everything.

-• Carols Avalon: Only One Carols Avalon: Only One
+Carols Avalon: Only One

 Hadn’t found a cover quite this good/bad in a while.
-This dude clearly thought he was THEE MACK!
+This dude clearly thought he was THEE MACK

-• Robbie Mackey - Production Reel Robbie Mackey - Production Reel
+Robbie Mackey – Production Reel

 For some reason somebody thought pressing a childrens album on vinyl in the early 90s would be a good business plan and that this lunatic painter would be just the guy for the job.
 Features a breath taking cover of the little mermaid rasta crab anthem “under da sea”.
-I left this record in […]
+I left this record in California. […]

 This is from a group of accoustic guitar playing nuns from Los Angeles who sing about friendship and Jesus.
 I really like the cover with the design and clashing colors.
 The sisters are still active in missionary work according to their website.
 I take it this LP recorded in 1973 was a suppliment to their […]

-• Jack Patton: Polish Cowboy Sings Again Jack Patton: Polish Cowboy Sings Again
+Jack Patton: Polish Cowboy Sings Again

 I bought this album solely to further enhance my own Polish heritage.
 From what I gather, folks would come from all over the midwestern United States to hear Jack Patton(owiczski)’s folk-polka songs about sausages, boiled potatoes, how many of his cousins it took to screw in a lightbulb, and the zany antics of his promiscuous […]

-• Ronn Lasiter: Visions of Fantasy Ronn Lasiter: Visions of Fantasy
+Ronn Lasiter: Visions of Fantasy

 Another strange and wonderful Yamaha Electone keyboard record.
 This is the kind of stuff I live to find.
 Just peep the completely twisted Doobies cover and you’ll know what I mean.
 Maybe…

-• Bolster and McDaniel: S/T Bolster and McDaniel: S/T
+Bolster and McDaniel: S/T

-• The Links - s/t The Links - s/t
+The Links – s/t

 Here’s a hideous lo-fi lounge record featuring the usual “sweet caroline” cover tune and a Will Ferrell look alike.
 Goulet!

-• Alexander Longrifle: Best Of Alexander Longrifle: Best Of
+Alexander Longrifle: Best Of

 While there are plenty of examples of “why on earth wasn’t a record company interested in this?!?!” in the world of private press records, this is not one of them.
 Alexander “Chief” Longrifle is pretty much a textbook example of an artist who’s music would never have made it into the few homes it did […]